Azizabdultushar/Power-Integrity-Analysis-of-SOC-Design-RTL-generation-to-static-IRDrop-ana.-/README.md

 * lvt: low voltage threshold
 * ***Important*** in order to limit the routing layer we can use this code snippet `M1: Width 0.06µm / Thickness 1500Å` and `M2-M6: Width 0.08 µm /Thickness 1800Å`
 * ***important*** to use linux command type `sh` to use innovus command `innovus`  or `exit`
+# LAB: Understanding CPF (Common Power Format) file.
+* Goal is, where do we want to place Isolation cell, level shifter cell, retention ff, swith logic and so on.
+In CPF file we have to describe them. ***CPF*** file format was developed by
+  **Cadence design system**  but therer is another power format, name is UPF (***United Power Format***) develop by Synopsys and it becomes an IEEE standard format.
+* Now We are going to study on ***CPF*** which is ASCII file meand its a human readable file and tcl based script.
+* **CPF**: It is common practice to check the CPF file before use is in PnR.
+We are going to use cadence conformal Low Power Verification tool to check cpf file.
 *

 * What's MCMM
 MCMM stands for: Multi-Corner Multi-Mode (static timing analysis used in the design of digital ICs)